DIG Meditation

 • How does this passage affect my feelings?

-• Scrutinse the words and phrases, and note any that particularly strike you
+• Scrutinise the words and phrases, and note any that particularly strike you

 • Ask the Holy Spirit to illuminate the passage